You may have noticed your puppy breathing fast while he sleeps. It may have caused you some concerns.

 While a puppy breathing fast is normal under some circumstances, rapid breathing in puppies or a dog panting at night might also be a sign of other medical conditions.

-When your puppy is suffering from any illness or sickness, and you noticed that he has difficulty breathing normally or is breathing fast while sleeping, this might be a cause of concern.
+When your puppy is suffering from any illness or sickness, and you notice that he has difficulty breathing normally or is breathing fast while sleeping, this might be a cause of concern.

 It is always worth it to consult a vet when you are uncomfortable with your puppy breathing fast.